andgineer/spark-aws-rdkit/README.md

 ## Docker Images

-Public Docker images available on Docker Hub, no need to build locally:
+Public Docker images are available on Docker Hub—no need to build locally:

 1. **[andgineer/spark-aws](https://hub.docker.com/r/andgineer/spark-aws)**
    - Base image with Spark 3 and Hadoop 3